 Interpretation & Analysis

-This ratio is also useful when you use it to compare a company with its competitors and the industry averages.
+Moreover, EPS is a useful metric when comparing a company's performance with its competitors and industry averages.

 Cautions & Further Explanation